Tricolored Heron Second Edit YouTube Video « Arthur Morris/BIRDS AS ART

 Rotating the Lens

 Some telephoto lens beginners do not realize that they can get from horizontal format to vertical format simply by rotating the lens barrel 90°.
 When you are on a tripod, you need to loosen the tripod collar to do that.
 When on a bean bag, that step is not needed.
 As a general rule, I keep the tripod collar loose so that I do not have to worry about it getting stuck under the lens or prevent the lens barrel from rotating.
-With slower shutter speeds, I will sometimes rotate the lens, level it on the bean bag, and the turn and tighten the tripod collar and the attached lens foot so that it provided additional support.
+With slower shutter speeds, I will sometimes rotate the lens, level it on the bean bag, and then turn and tighten the tripod collar and the attached lens foot so that it provided additional support.

 As always when working on a beanbag, you must be sure that if your lens has a Direct Manual Focusing (DMF) switch, that you turn it off to prevent throwing off the focus.